Home - Services - Low Doc Home Loans

-No tax returns?
-Overseas income?
-Self-employed?
-Low doc loans smash barriers for non-residents, expats, self-employed and professional investors.
-Whether you’re a Melbourne self-employed business owner with complex financials, an expat returning to Brisbane, or a Sydney professional investor building a portfolio, if you have reasonable income but don’t fit the usual PAYG documentation requirements, Formation Finance will help you secure flexible funding options with competitive rates.
+Low doc Home Loans are suitable for non-residents, expats, self-employed and professional investors.
+If you have reasonable income but don’t fit the usual PAYG documentation requirements, Formation Finance will help you secure flexible funding options with competitive rates.

 They’re commonly used by: